 Saving enough money to help pay for your children's college education is a daunting challenge.
-Trying to save for your retirement at the same time?
+Are you trying to save for your retirement at the same time?
 That makes a difficult task even more challenging.

 Moreover, when the decision comes down to whether it makes more sense to pay for your children's college years or fund your retirement?
 The choice should always come down to your retirement.

 College tuition and fees are not getting lower.
-According to College Board, the average cost of tuition alone for four years at a private college has soared to more than $140,000.
-Compared to private schools, state schools seem more affordable.
-For the 2018-2019 school year, in-state students can expect to pay an average of $10,230 per year in tuition and fees at their state universities.
-That is a 2.5 percent increase from the prior year.
+According to College Board, the average cost of tuition alone for four years at a private college has soared to $152,280.
+However, when compared to private schools, state schools seem more affordable.
+For the 2021-22 school year, in-state students can expect to pay an average of $10,740 per year in tuition and fees at their state universities.
+That is a 1.6 percent increase from the prior year.

 So how do you do both?
-How can you save for your children's college and your retirement at the same time?
+How can you save for your children's college and your retirement simultaneously?

 The key is to start early.
 The sooner you start socking away money for both of these expenses, the better.
-Say your first child is in preschool.
-If you start putting away just $25 to $50 a month, you will have a substantial nest egg by the time this child is ready to go to college.
+For example, say your first child is in preschool.
+If you start putting away just $25 to $50 a month, you will have a substantial nest egg when this child is ready to go to college.

-The same rule holds for saving for retirement.
+The same rule holds when saving for retirement.
 If your company offers a 401(k) plan, contribute the maximum amount with every paycheck, even if you are still in your early 20s.
-These savings will add up over the years.
+Again, these savings will add up over the years.

 You can take the same approach with retirement.
-Maybe you can work a part-time job during your retirement to earn extra cash.
-Maybe you can downsize to a cheaper car or a smaller home to save money.
+Maybe you can work a part-time job to earn extra cash during your retirement.
+Perhaps you can downsize to a cheaper car or a smaller home to save money.

 If you cannot save for both your retirement years and your children's college education, it is better to funnel your limited dollars to your retirement.

 There are many reasons for this.
-Even if your children do have to use student loans to fund their college education, student loan debt is far from the worst type of debt to have.
-Student loans come with low interest rates and tax breaks.
+Even if your children have to use student loans to fund their college education, student loan debt is far from the worst type of debt.
+Student loans come with low-interest rates and tax breaks.
 Students can also sometimes delay paying these loans back.

 However, if you do not have enough money for retirement?
 You cannot delay paying your bills in retirement, even if you do not have the cash available.

-Remember, your children have the whole rest of their professional lives to pay off their student loan debt.
+Remember, your children have the rest of their professional lives to pay off their student loan debt.
 You will be much more financially vulnerable if you reach retirement age without enough savings.
 What if you need to pay high medical bills?
-What if Social Security and your savings do not provide enough of a cushion to afford your car payments, groceries or utility bills?
+What if Social Security and your savings do not provide enough cushion to afford your car payments, groceries, or utility bills?

 As you get older, your focus should be on preparing for your retirement.
 You want your retirement years to be enjoyable ones.
-You want the freedom to be able to travel, spend time with your grandchildren or take up a new hobby.
-You will not be able to do this if you have sent all your retirement dollars into your children's college education fund.
+You want the freedom to travel, spend time with your grandchildren or take up a new hobby.
+Unfortunately, you will not be able to do this if you have sent all your retirement dollars into your children's college education fund.